Training

 cgraf@sover.net or call: 505-977-6215

-Self-selected Fee: Sliding Scale $150 to $550
+Self-selected Fee: Sliding Scale $200 to $500

-To register: Email or call Curtis Graf to reserve a place in the training you would like to attend.
-If space is available, Curtis will reserve a place for you and ask that you mail a check for your self-selected participation fee no later than one month prior to the August (July 10) or the November (October 9) training.
-The fee is fully refundable until 7 days prior to the training.
-Make checks payable to Curtis Graf and mail to either PO Box 358, Brattleboro, VT 05302 or 139 Main Street, Suite 601B, Brattleboro, VT 05301.
+To register: Email or call Curtis Graf to reserve a place in the training.
+If space is available, Curtis will reserve a place for you and ask that you mail a check for your self-selected participation fee no later than one month prior to the November (October 23) training.
+Make checks payable to Curtis Graf and mail to PO Box 358, Brattleboro, VT 05302.

 Continuing Education Credits: